are ready for the annual parade to the Fire Department.

 we'll turn our attention to the apple juice.

-or specific gravity - which is the preferred term of oenologists.
+Floating the hydrometer to determine its density -or specific gravity - which is the preferred term of oenologists.

 And that is how you actually begin to get your hands dirty (well, actually sticky) in the process of making apple wine.
 Tune in soon for the next installment.